brage-andreas/maser/src/database/README.md

 # PostgreSQL layout
 I'm not sure about the instances, to be honest.
-It has two ids, which screams primary key, but that doesn't relly make it any more elegant.
+It has two IDs, which screams primary key, but that doesn't relly make it any more elegant.

 ```
 postgres